 — Steve Biko

 Frymer's framework is not a conservative argument.
-Frymer himself is a liberal academic writing from within the progressive tradition.
-His analysis is structural, not moral — he does not blame Black voters for their situation.
-He blames the two-party system for creating incentive structures that penalize monolithic voting behavior regardless of which group engages in it (Frymer, 1999).
+A liberal academic working inside the progressive tradition, Frymer offers a structural analysis rather than a moral one — he does not blame Black voters for their situation.
+He points instead to the two-party system and the incentive structures it creates, structures that penalize monolithic voting behavior no matter which group engages in it (Frymer, 1999).

-But the implication is inescapable — the behavior pattern itself — the near-unanimous support for a single party — is the mechanism of the captivity, and changing the behavior is the only way to change the outcome.
+Yet the implication stands clear — the behavior pattern itself — the near-unanimous support for a single party — is the mechanism of the captivity, and changing the behavior is the only way to change the outcome.

 Other Captured Constituencies

-Black Americans are not the only group that has experienced electoral capture.
-Frymer and subsequent scholars have identified several constituencies that have been captured at various points in American political history, and the comparison is instructive.
+Electoral capture has touched groups beyond Black Americans.
+Frymer and subsequent scholars identified several constituencies that fell into that pattern at various points in American political history, rendering the comparison instructive.

 Evangelical Christians became a captured constituency of the Republican Party beginning in the 1980s.
 Their near-unanimous support let the party adopt their rhetoric while delaying action on their actual priorities (Layman, The Great Divide, Columbia University Press, 2001).
 For decades, evangelicals were promised action on abortion, school prayer, and religious liberty.
-They received mostly symbolic gestures.
-The pattern held until evangelicals began backing non-traditional candidates — the Tea Party, then Trump — who offered action rather than words.
-The departure from predictability was what finally produced results.
+Mostly symbolic gestures were what they received.
+That pattern continued until evangelicals started backing non-traditional candidates — the Tea Party, then Trump — who offered action rather than words.
+Results finally came from that departure from predictability.

-Rural white voters in the South were a captured Democratic constituency for nearly a century after the Civil War.
-The “Solid South” voted Democratic with a uniformity that rivaled modern Black voting patterns, and the result was similar — Democrats took Southern white votes for granted while directing policy concessions to Northern constituencies whose votes were competitive.
-When Southern whites began shifting to the Republican Party in the 1960s and 1970s, both parties suddenly discovered an intense interest in Southern economic development, military base locations, and agricultural subsidies.
+Rural white voters in the South formed a locked-in Democratic constituency for nearly a century after the Civil War.
+The “Solid South” backed Democrats with a consistency that echoed modern Black voting patterns, and the outcome followed a similar pattern: Democrats treated those Southern white votes as secure while steering policy concessions to competitive Northern groups.
+Once Southern whites began moving toward the Republican Party in the 1960s and 1970s, both parties developed a sudden interest in Southern economic development and in the placement of military bases and agricultural subsidies.

 The lesson is consistent across every example.
 Captured constituencies receive rhetoric.
 Competitive constituencies receive results.